-The success rate of law optional is around 21 % which is average of last five year (See Graph Below).
-It is defined by upsc as the ratio of people appeared with law as a optional subject in mains to the final candidate in final list.
+The success rate of law optional is around 16 % which is average of last five year (See Graph Below).
+It is defined by UPSC as the ratio of people appeared with law as a optional subject in mains to the final candidate in final list.
 UPSC Annual Report published each year gives a detail account of these data sets.

 Success ratio on any subject should be compared only among those subject which are taken in large number by candidates.
 As some time, Smaller Number of candidate in a particular subject achieve spectacular success rate but is not consistent at all.

 Looking at above data, it can be safely concluded that law optional have been consistent performer.
-In there no data available in 63rd upsc report.
 You can verify each date from UPSC annual Report.